AdrianAntico/AutoQuant/docs/vnext_forecasting_foundation.md

 -> intermittent-demand diagnostics where requested
--> funnel maturity and transition evidence where requested -> multi-target cross-target evidence where requested
+-> funnel maturity and transition evidence where requested -> multi-target cross-target evidence where requested -> forecasting capability discovery and strategy planning where requested
 ```

 Forecasting is treated as a first-class analytical operator rather than a specialized scoring wrapper.
 The core concepts are explicit: